geggleto/hydra/README.md

 ## Example
  - See www/auth/index.php

 ## Todo

- - Write composer script to auto-copy the public directory to www/
+ - Write composer script to auto-copy the public directories to `www/`
+ - Provide a proxy to the Slim objects that implement a `namespace` to what the sub-apps can access
+   - Ideally it would be Read-Only *, and Write-Only `namespace`, that is to say it can read anything from the container, but can only write changes to it's namespace

 ## Thoughts